 The most widely used peak caller for ChIP-seq and ATAC-seq.
 Win-NGS patched Windows build coming soon.

-Other Windows-Native Tools
+Other Windows-Native NGS Tools

 Third-party NGS tools that run on Windows out of the box or ship an official Windows installer.